Comparing visits to the DMZ from North & South Korea

 We also learn of the deadly firefight that ensued after a Soviet citizen ran across the north side of the border in order to defect to the west in 1984.
 It’s difficult to imagine that this all took place just outside from the room we’re in, less than 20 metres away.

-Being on the massively militarised border with the unknown threat of North Korea feels quite nice, which it probably shouldn’t.
+Thanks in part to their laid-back manner and the breezy chat, being on the massively militarised border with the unknown threat of North Korea feels quite nice, which it probably shouldn’t.

 The only difference being the South Korean soldiers dotted around, as still as mannequins in their Taekwondo poses.

 Across the border a single North Korean soldier stands in front of Panmon Hall.
-The US army guide tells us not to wave at North Korea , “they won’t wave back” he adds.
+The US army guide tells us not to wave at North Korea.
+“They won’t wave back” he adds.

 In keeping with the schizophrenic nature of the day, we exit Freedom House through the gift shop, where all kinds of DMZ themed tat is on sale.